-PUCCH resources configured for unicast will be used.
+Alt1-1: PUCCH resources configured for unicast will be used.

 Note: either the PUCCH resource for SR or for ACK/NACK is used per the legacy procedure of Rel-15/16.

+Alt1-2: the PUCCH resource is determined by the PRI in the last DCI for multicast;

+Alt1-3: the PUCCH resource is determined by RRC configuration;

 For the case of more than two TBs of NACK-only, FFS which alternative from the following is supported:

-Alt: SR is dropped
+Alt2-1: SR is dropped

-Alt: NACK-only feedback is transformed into ACK/NACK HARQ bits and PF 2/3/4 is used for the transmission per the legacy SR and HARQ-ACK multiplexing rule of Rel-15/16.
+Alt2-2: NACK-only feedback is transformed into ACK/NACK HARQ bits and PF 2/3/4 is used for the transmission per the legacy SR and HARQ-ACK multiplexing rule of Rel-15/16.

+Alt2-3: NACK-only is dropped